prateekdutta3012/prateekdutta3012/README.md

 - 👋 Hi, I’m @prateekdutta3012
-- I am currently an Intern at Konverge.AI Pvt.
+- I am currently working as a Trainee Intern at Konverge.AI Pvt.
 Ltd. Nagpur
 - 🌱 I’m currently learning and exploring skills around AI & Data Science and working on several Research projects
 - 👀 I’m interested in Deep Learning, Machine Learning, Data Science  & more towards its computational domain like NLP along with Research.
 - 💞️ I’m open to collaborate